sourcegraph/handbook/content/departments/engineering/teams/repo-management/processes.md

 **Goal**: The goal for the grooming session is to get as many items in our backlog _prioritized_ and _estimated_.
-We estimate together enough tickets so that we’re all on the same page on how to implement something and how long it will take, so that we can plan it in future sprint
+We estimate together enough tickets so that we’re all on the same page on how to implement something and how long it will take, so that we can plan it in future sprint.

 Requirements for the meeting: